 Warranty: Every luxury pillow should come with a warranty to ensure against defects.
 Look for a period of at least one year.
 Most pillows, even luxury pillows, will not come with a trial period, especially if unboxed or slept on.

 Price: On average when purchasing a luxury pillow, expect to spend in the 80 to 100 dollar price range.
 Inexpensive styles are not able to provide adequate spine and cranial support and often have to be readjusted throughout the night.
 Products made of high-quality foams and organic materials may cost more than poly-fill pillows, but the investment in sleep and health is worth it.

 Not too long ago, the most luxurious pillows available were made of down feathers.
 However, nowadays, many types of construction are available, each claiming to offer the best sleep.
 The following examples are some of the new entries into the luxury market:

 - The multidimensional support of memory foam may have been the original inspiration for luxury pillows.
 This type of material can be formed in contoured slabs or shredded.
 Memory foam is hypoallergenic, mold and dust mite resistant, crucial to minimizing allergies and related breathing problems.
-Tempurpedic pillows are one of the most popular luxury brands of this type, with prices ranging from $80-$400 These offer good support, but many people express concerns with chemical odors and offgassing.

 - Plant-based memory foam offers another alternative.
 Using natural ingredients to create memory foam as opposed to the chemical based polyurethane made popular by other companies, these luxury pillows allow more air flow and don’t release dangerous chemicals.
 Amerisleep’s memory foam pillows utilize the same material from their mattresses, which offers breathability, quick response time, and zero toxic VOCs.
 These come in two styles and range from $70-90.